 UNITED ARAB EMIRATES

-From art, culture, museums and mosques to deserts, light festivals and fabulous food there’s an array of things to do in Sharjah the cultural Emirate and Dubai's next door neighbour.
+From art, culture, museums and mosques to deserts, light festivals and fabulous food there’s an array of things to do in Sharjah, the cultural Emirate and Dubai's next door neighbour.

-The Ritz Carlton Hotel, Dubai is located in the Dubai Marina district right next to the chic café-lined JBR Walk.
-Jumeira Beach Residences (or ‘JBR’ to those in the know) provide a backdrop of pale tower-blocks while views stretch across lush landscaped gardens, over a wide beach and out to the blue seas of the Arabian Gulf.
-Here's my reivew of this Dubai hotel.
+Reviewed: The Ritz Carlton Hotel, Dubai is located in the Dubai Marina district right next to the chic café-lined JBR Walk.
+Views stretch over landscaped gardens and the Arabian Gulf.

 Dubai is diverse.
 I’ve put together five different characteristics of the city and its surroundings; nature, gastronomy, history, culture and shopping.Here are my top five things to see and do in Dubai.